Before & After

 What type of patient is an ideal candidate for Revision Rhinoplasty?

 The ideal revision rhinoplasty patient is a healthy non-smoking patient without remarkable medical or surgical history and with new or persistent nasal deformities and/or breathing issues that can be improved surgery.
 The ideal candidate should be fully healed from their previous rhinoplasty (at least 6-12 months out from prior surgery) and demonstrate healthy nasal skin and realistic expectations regarding revision surgery goals and outcome.
 Moreover, they should be committed to long term follow-up with their revision rhinoplasty surgeon to ensure the best surgical results.
-Dr. Ho is a revision rhinoplasty specialist in Philadelphia and Wayne and will thoroughly evaluate every candidate to determine whether they may benefit from revision rhinoplasty.
+Dr. Ho is a double board-certified revision rhinoplasty specialist in Philadelphia and Wayne and will thoroughly evaluate every candidate to determine whether they may benefit from revision rhinoplasty.

 Dr. Ho is one of the most skilled providers I have worked with.
 Her attention to detail, professionalism and ability to relate to her patients is second to none.
 I love working with and trusting my face to a strong women who has dedicated her life to her craft, and her patients.